h4rm/ThreePhotonsNotebook/README.md

 In addition to the dependencies below, you will have to install the [ThreePhotons.jl](https://github.com/h4rm/ThreePhotons.jl) package (not listed in the Official Julia Repository).

+The data that is analyzed in this notebook is not yet released.

 Dependencies
 =============